 When he was 17 years old Bob was selected to attend the Royal Military Academy at Sandhurst and he graduated from there in 1969 as an infantry officer, commissioned into The Cheshire Regiment.

 Thereafter Bob was an Army officer for a total of 26 years.
 From 1974-77 Bob was sent to read for a degree by the Army; being awarded a First in International Politics and Strategy from the University of Wales, Aberystwyth.
 In all he has completed 7 operational tours of Northern Ireland during the troubles; serving there as a Platoon Commander, Intelligence Officer, Company Commander, and finally Commanding Officer.
 He was the incident commander at the scene of the Ballykelly bomb in 1982 where 17 people were killed including 6 of his own soldiers from A Company, 1st Battalion The Cheshire Regiment.

 In 1992, as a Lieutenant Colonel, Bob took his Battalion to Bosnia as the first United Nations Commander of British Forces there.
 On return Bob was promoted to Colonel and posted for his final appointment in the Army as Chief of Policy at Supreme Headquarters Allied Powers Europe in Mons, Belgium.

-In Parliament Bob has been a member of the House of Commons Defence Committee since 2010.
+In Parliament Bob was a member of the House of Commons Defence Committee from 2010 to 2017.
 He has also, at various times, been a member of the House of Commons Arms Control Committee.
 In addition he has been Vice Chair of the All Party Group for the Armed Forces representing the Army since he was elected.
 More recently, in November 2016, he joined the House of Commons Select Committee on Northern Ireland.